19° 44′ N, 101° 59′ E

 Visit the Bear Rescue center

 At the entrance of the Kuang Si Falls, you’ll pass the Bear Rescue Center, a small sanctuary of Free the Bears.
 It is home to over 20 Asiatic Black Bears (sun and moon bears), that have been rescued from illegal wildlife trade and bear bile farms.
-Their enclosures are large and equipped with several hammocks, pools, climbing frames, ropes and playing areas, so that the bears can climb and play.
+Their enclosures are large and equipped with several hammocks, pools, climbing frames, ropes, and playing areas so that the bears can climb and play.

 We are not usually in favor of animals in captivity, but know that these bears would never survive in the wild again.
-They now live in a much larger enclosures than the small cages they were put in before and they looked happy.
-The sanctuary doesn’t get anything from the entrance fee and relies completely on donations and merchandise sale.
+They now live in much larger enclosures than the small cages they were put in before and they looked happy.
+The sanctuary doesn’t get anything from the entrance fee and relies completely on donations and merchandise sales.

 How to get to Kuang Si Falls

-By Scooter
+By scooter

 Many scooter crashes happen on the way to the Kuang Si Falls.
 We personally know of 2 people who have had an accident with the scooter.
 That is why we recommend that you only drive to the Kuang Si waterfall with a scooter if you have a lot of experience with this and to be very careful!